r-k-b/tulars/README.md

 `npm install`

-Then, open one of these in a browser:
+Then, either run `npm run live`, or open one of these in a browser:

 - `dist/index.html`
 - `dist/debug.html`